aysunurterzi/Mobven_Aysu-_Projects/README.md

 This project provides a simple, visually appealing interface for users to search for part-time jobs.
 The interface is created using HTML and styled with SCSS to ensure a modern and responsive design.

-The link below is the link to the figma file: https://www.uidesigndaily.com/posts/figma-search-categories-day-1552
+The link below is the link to the figma file I referenced: https://www.uidesigndaily.com/posts/figma-search-categories-day-1552

 <center>